 1991: SPCA Malta recognises advances in Veterinary research and adopts a more humane protocol for euthanizing cats.

-2004: Lm 9,000, the amount given by the government based on the above agreement, was 1/5 of the cost of running the rehoming center.
+2004: Lm 9,000, the amount is given by the government based on the above agreement, was 1/5 of the cost of running the rehoming centre.

 2009: SPCA Malta successfully negotiates with Dogs Trust UK to fund and run an overseas program lasting 6 years to help reduce the number of stray dogs through neutering and education.

 2009: Dogs Trust Malta officially launches its programme in Malta in collaboration with SPCA Malta.